cabelitos/idfs/README.md

 Setup
 ----------

-After compiling it, launch the master node.
+After compiling it, launch the master node:
 ```shell
 ./master_node -p 8554
 ```

 Where -p is the port

-Than connect how many slaves node you want, like this:
+Than connect how many slaves nodes you want like this:
 ```shell
 ./slave_node -a 200.2.2.2 -p 8554
 ```

 Where -a is the master_node IP and -p is the port.

-Now start making requests via the idfs_client
+Now start making requests via the idfs_client:
 ```shell
 ./idfs_client -a 200.2.2.2 -p 8554 mkdir /myRemoteMusic
 ./idfs_client -a 200.2.2.2 -p 8554 push_file /myLocalMusicDir/music.mp3 /myMusic